Michael McGuire turned 21-years-old this summer. But in reality, the Virginia racing Phenom has been living in an adult world for a long time.

-By the time he turned 12 he began setting records as well as winning races.
+By the time he turned 12, he was setting new records.
 Michael became the youngest Late Model stock car winner in history and he wasted no time breaking another record by winning the Orange County Speedway Limited Late Model stock car championship shortly after turning 13.

-The 2010 season continued to be record-setting, when Michael became NASCAR's only 14-year-old winner.
-The victory at Motor Mile Speedway etched his name in the record books as the youngest driver to win a feature event in the twenty-two-year history of the track.
+The 2010 season continued to be record-setting, when Michael became the youngest and only 14-year-old driver in NASCAR history to win a division 2 feature event in the United States and abroad.

 Division 1 is the featured top class at all NASCAR weekly racing series tracks worldwide.
 In 2011, NASCAR approved Michael, at age 14, to compete at this level.
 Again, Michael etched his name into the NASCAR record books by becoming the only 14-year-old ever to find victory lane at this level.